 Phone: 800.322.2584, ext.
 6575 - or - 509.313.6575

 B.B.A.
 Marketing - Gonzaga University

-Territories: Nebraska, select cities in Washington (Bellevue, Bothell, Issaquah, Kirkland, Mercer Island, Redmond, Sammamish, Woodinville)
+Territories: Nebraska, Utah, and select cities in Washington (Bellevue, Bothell, Issaquah, Kirkland, Mercer Island, Redmond, Sammamish, Woodinville)

 Why are you in admissions at Gonzaga?